Liberation is not Un-African

 We need to create and envision a new Africa.

-We need to declare inequality, injustice and oppression as un-African, instead of declaring feminism un-African.
+We need to declare inequality, injustice and the oppression as un-African, instead of declaring feminism un-African.

 We need to realise that feminism is not a battle of supremacy between between men and women, nor a battle of supremacy between western and African cultures.
 We need to embrace feminism as a tool to build a just and equitable Africa, based on dignity for women, men, boys and girls, and mutually respectful relationships in all spheres of society.